patroni/patroni/docs/rest_api.rst

 	Successfully switched over to "postgresql2"

-**Example:** schedule a switchover from the leader to any other healthy standby in the cluster at a specific time
+**Example:** schedule a switchover from the leader to any other healthy standby in the cluster at a specific time.

 .. code-block:: bash